Disorders we treat

 Our team of psychologists, psychiatrists, behavioral health specialists, and mobile exposure coaches provides evidence-based treatment for a range of anxiety and related disorders.

-OCD is an anxiety disorder characterized by recurrent, intrusive thoughts and images called "obsessions" and ritualized, repetitive behaviors called "compulsions" that children feel that they must perform in highly systemized ways.
+OCD is characterized by recurrent, intrusive thoughts called "obsessions" and ritualized, repetitive behaviors called "compulsions" that children feel they must perform in highly systemized ways.
 Common obsessions involve fears of contamination, germs, harming, or being harmed by others.
 Sometimes, children experience the sense that things may not be "just right" unless they are organized in a certain way or done in a certain order.
-Common compulsions include: hand-washing, ritualized toileting or bathing, avoidance of touching potentially contaminated objects (like doorknobs), rereading, re-writing, erasing excessively, or touching, tapping, and checking in certain ways.
+Common compulsions include hand-washing, ritualized toileting or bathing, avoidance of touching potentially contaminated objects (like doorknobs), rereading, re-writing, erasing excessively, or touching, tapping, and checking in certain ways.

 Social Anxiety Disorder

 Social anxiety disorder involves significant worry in the context of social or performance situations, resulting in avoidance behavior.
 The child may experience fear in a particular social situation (e.g., public speaking) or in a variety of social situations.